grayloon/magento-laravel-api/README.md

 #### Categories

-Get a list of all categories.
+Get a list of all categories:
 ```php
 Magento::api('categories')-->all($pageSize = 50, $currentPage = 1);
 ```

-Get a count of all categories.
+Get a count of all categories:
 ```php
 Magento::api('categories')->count();
 ```